Two films by Akingbade, which explore urban and social change in London, are on show at the Whitechapel Gallery

 In Dear Babylon, the story takes place on the Dorset Estate in Bethnal Green, designed by Berthold Lubetkin in 1957.
-As well as the resident characters, we hear from architects Elsie Owusu and John Allan as well as curator Meneesha Kellay, who reflect on the inequality of much of London’s current regeneration.
+Blending fact and fiction, scenes of the story are interspersed with documentary interviews with architects Elsie Owusu and John Allan, as well as curator Meneesha Kellay, who reflect on the inequality of much of London’s current regeneration.
 ‘People on lower incomes are being pushed further and further out of the city,’ says Owusu.
 ‘I think the consequence of that is a loss to London, in terms of its culture, in terms of its diversity, and its creativity.’

 Fire in My Belly (2021) by Ayo Akingbade.
 Courtesy the artist and Daragh Soden

 What Akingbade’s work, and the words of featured young creatives, show is the vital importance of maintaining space for this creativity – not just in galleries, but by ensuring homes in the city can be affordable.
 As Allan reflects in Dear Babylon: ‘Social investment has to be a continuous process.’